DeveloperDunne/Sports-Snaps-API/README.md

 ### GitHub

-The project was developed using GitHub and coded via tehe IDE GitPod.
+The project was developed using GitHub and coded via the IDE GitPod.

 - Navigate to: "Repositories" and create "New".
 - Mark the following field: ✓ Public